 Novel nanostructured ZrCu thin film metallic glasses with superior mechanical properties and thermal stability

-In this project, we aim to synthetize novel ZrCu thin film metallic glasses (TFMGs) with controlled thickness, composition and morphology, while investigating the relationship with the main mechanical properties and focusing on the nanometer scale deformation mechanisms.
-Moreover, we aim to investigate the thermal stability and the evolution of the atomic order performing dedicate annealing treatments.
+In this project, we aim to synthetize novel ZrCu thin film metallic glasses (TFMGs) with controlled composition and nanostructure, investigating the relationship with the mechanical behavior and focusing on the nanometre scale deformation mechanisms.
+Moreover, we aim to study the mechanical properties of films with complex architectures such as multilayers and amorphous-nanocrystalline composites.